top of page

 Book binding for Book No. 2 of the 1881 Hendricks County tax duplicate records

 Tax records are one of my favorite sources to use when researching historic homes.
 Generally, I rely on them to help solidify a house’s construction date.
 Much of my work focuses on rural houses, where tax records are especially valuable in the absence of other sources, such as insurance maps or well-established newspapers.
-For any given property, they usually list the value of improvements separately from the value of the land.
-When tracked over a period of time, a significant increase in the value of improvements can indicate a major development such as the construction of a house.
+For any given property, tax records typically list the value of improvements separately from the value of the land.
+By tracking these values over time, researchers can identify major developments, such as the construction of a house.

 A page from an 1881 tax duplicate record for Hendricks County, Indiana, Brown Township.
 The page lists property owners, land descriptions, values of land and improvements, and tax amounts.
 The names of owners are recorded in neat, cursive handwriting, with corresponding land values and remarks filled into a table with red and blue gridlines.
 The header is printed in decorative, bold lettering.